 While Genomic Solutions' products have been sold commercially, its currently available microarray, proteomic and high speed dispensing products may require design and functional modifications as scientific procedures and methods change.
-As scientific knowledge advances, Genomic Solutions anticipates a need for new instrumentation, software and consumable products.
-Any future products will require significant development, investment and testing.
-Genomic Solutions may need to undertake costly and time-consuming efforts to achieve these objectives.
-It cannot assure you that it will successfully design, develop, manufacture, market or sell any future products in a timely and cost-effective manner, if at all, or that it will be able to sustain or increase sales revenue from its current systems and products.
+As scientific knowledge advances, Genomic Solutions develop, manufacture, market or sell any future products in a timely and cost-effective manner, if at all, or that it will be able to sustain or increase sales revenue from its current systems and products.